-I hope this gives you more of an insight on how orientation is run.
-It’s a lot of sitting and listening which can be really hard when you are jet lagged but it’s actually really interesting and the instructors are fantastic!!
+I hope this gives you more of an insight into how orientation is run.
+It’s a lot of sitting and listening which can be really hard when you are jet-lagged but it’s actually really interesting and the instructors are fantastic!!

 Let me know if you have been to orientation or are going and what are your thoughts on it.